jordan4ibanez/files_f90/README.md

 # files_f90
-A directory reader for Fortran.
+A directory reader for Fortran 03+.

 -----